Bodybuilding History: How the Sport Started & Evolved

 Many of the sport’s biggest stars, including Arnold Schwarzenegger, have won the Mr. Olympia title, and the competition continues to attract top-level competitors from around the globe.

-In addition to the main Mr. Olympia competition, the event also includes a number of other contests, including the Ms. Olympia competition for female bodybuilders, the Fitness Olympia for fitness models, and the Figure Olympia for figure competitors.
+In addition to the main Mr. Olympia competition, the event also includes a number of other contests, including the Ms. Olympia competition for female bodybuilders, the Fitness Olympia for fitness models, and the Figure Olympia for figure competitors to make bodybuilding history.

 What is the Sandow Trophy?